Kevin Gomes

-Kevin Gomes de Oliveira (born 24 June 1998) is an Indonesian professional footballer who plays as a left-back for Liga 1 club PSS Sleman.
+Kevin Gomes de Oliveira (born 24 June 1998) is an Indonesian professional footballer who plays as a defender for Championship club PSS Sleman.

 Club career

 Kalteng Putra

 In the 2019 season, he joined Indonesian Liga 1 club, Kalteng Putra and made his debut against Persebaya Surabaya.

 Borneo

 In the 2020 season, he joined Indonesian Liga 1 club, Borneo and made his debut against Persija Jakarta.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 Persita Tangerang

 He was signed for Persita Tangerang to play in Liga 1 in the 2021 season.
 Kevin made his debut on 17 September 2021 in a match against Persela Lamongan at the Pakansari Stadium, Cibinong.

 Persis Solo

 Gomes was signed for Persis Solo to play in Liga 1 in the 2022–23 season.

 PSS Sleman

 On 23 January 2023, Kevin signed a contract with Liga 1 club PSS Sleman from Persis Solo.
 Kevin made his league debut for the club in a 2–0 win against Arema, coming on as a substituted Haris Tuharea.